How to Use After Effects: Precomposing

 white textwhite textwhite text

-Now I have this other text layer that I can use as many times as I want, while having the option to change the colour or add other effects to it (which won’t affect the source text inside the comp).
+Now I have this other text layer that I can use as times as I want, while having the option to change the colour or add other effects to it (which won’t affect the source text inside the comp).
 It’s a handy way to use one asset over and over.

 Congratulations